some45bucks/IsaacLab-HARL/README.md

 If you are just interested in running the environment and seeing how the environment resets, training works etc. You can use the `play.py` script instead.

-If you want to use the soccer or piano environments, unzip the assets.zip folder into the Isaaclab directory.

 # Training custom environment